What is the error message?

 An alternative is to switch FastMaint Professional to use Microsoft SQL Server for the database rather than the built-in Microsoft Access database.
 Even the free SQL Server Express editions will work.
 Microsoft SQL Server is more stable and less likely to get corrupted if you have network drops.

 FastMaint Professional can copy your existing data to a new SQL Server database you create.
 Use the Application Setup wizard under the main Administration menu to do this.
-If you decide to switch to SQL Server see the Related Issues below on how to install FastMaint Professional edition for information on how the SQL Server database should be setup.
+Review the section on how the SQL Server database should be setup before you copy the database over in “Install FastMaint Basic/ Standard/ Professional editions“.

 Other errors (FastMaint Professional only)